operating-function/pallas/doc/COG.md

 system calls made by Cogs is a part of its state.
 When it is reloaded, all of the calls will be resumed as well.

-There is no hidden state in machine.
-A machine can shutdown and resumed without an visible effect.
-The formal state of a a full Machine is the plunder value `(Tab Nat Fan)`, where each cog has a process id mapping to its formal state.
+There is no hidden state in a machine.
+A machine can shutdown and resume without a visible effect.
+The formal state of a full Machine is the plunder value `(Tab Nat Fan)`, where each cog has a process id mapping to its formal state.